dutzi/dutzi.github.io/content/blog/using-find-index/index.md

 ---
-title: Things You Should Know Regarding Array.findIndex
+title: Things You Should Know About Array.findIndex
 date: '2020-01-04T08:51:12.960Z'
 description: 'An short and simple overview of Array.findIndex'
 tags: array findIndex